shanelord01/hass-firewalla-ng/README.md

 are automatically removed from the Home Assistant device registry.

 **Protected devices** — those referenced by automations, scenes, or scripts — are never removed automatically.
-HA enforces this via the standard `async_remove_config_entry_device` hook.
 You can still manually delete them via **Settings → Devices & Services → [device] → Delete**.

 ---

 ## Debug Logging

 ```yaml
 # configuration.yaml
 logger: